Advantages of the blended learning approach

 Lastly another type of blended learning is remote.
 This is a less structured approach, focused predominantly on learning through assignments and online coursework.
 Attendance at face to face lessons is only occasional if necessary.

-Where to find Blended Learning CPD courses?
+Where to find blended learning CPD courses?

 The CPD Courses Catalogue offers a wide range of courses to help professionals gain the necessary skills needed in their industry, and many of these are appropriate for blended learning.
-All the courses shown on our website and catalogue have been reviewed by our Assessments as suitable for ongoing Continuing Professional Development requirements.
+All the courses shown on our website and catalogue have been reviewed by our Assessments team as suitable for ongoing Continuing Professional Development requirements.

 How to become a CPD accredited training provider?